 the dough wrapped in plastic

 Preparing the filling.
 Wash, peel, core, and cut apples into 1/2 inch-thick slices.
 I like to use a mixture of baking apples for a more interesting flavor.
-I used 4 granny smith, 2 cortland and 1 sweeter honey crisp apple.
+I used 4 granny smith, 2 Cortland and 1 sweeter honey crisp apple.
 Add the orange/lemon juice and coat the apples well.
 Don’t add anything else to the apples until ready to assemble the pie.
 When ready add 1 cup of cranberries to get a more interesting flavor or add another apple instead.
 Then add everything else and mix.
-I happen to have an apple corer gadget, my daughter made me purchase a while ago.
+I happen to have an apple corer gadget.
 I have to say it was helpful for coring the apples but if you don’t have one, you don’t need to rush out to get one.

 Assembling the pie.
 Your working area is supposed to be cold for this part.
 I just open the kitchen window while I’m doing this step and it should be cold enough.

-Take dough out of the fridge.
+Take the dough out of the fridge.
 On a lightly floured surface, roll out one disk of dough until 1/8 inch thick.
 I check the diameter by putting the bowl above the dough.
 I just eye it to see if the dough is large enough in diameter to cover the bowl.
-The finished dough should be about 1/2 inch bigger than the baking dish around.
+The finished dough should be about 13 inch big in diameter.

 The chilled dough